-A administrator is in charge of all the administration-related tasks within the human resources department.
+A HR administrator is in charge of all the administration-related tasks within the human resources department.
 In most companies, they are the first point of contact for all inquiries.
-Considering this, the significant average administrator salary, and the seniority that comes with it, the position is quite popular with personnel looking to advance their careers.
+Considering this, the significant average administrator salary, and the seniority that comes with it, makes the position quite popular with personnel looking to advance their careers.

 A Human Resources Administrator can also sometimes function as a Human Resources Generalist or specialist.
 This is because they are experts at recruitment, setting up interviews, and handling employment contracts.